Skip to Content

 In one study, early-stage prostate cancer patients were randomly assigned to receive a soy protein supplement (60 mg/day isoflavones) or a placebo daily for 12 weeks.
 Patients who received the soy protein supplement exhibited larger decreases in total serum PSA and free testosterone than did patients who received the placebo, but these differences were not statistically significant.
-These findings suggest that soy protein may have potential to slow progression of prostate cancer.

 Whole soy products